Uno No Mercy

 Q: Can you play Discard All on any turn?

-A: You can play a Discard All card when its color matches the current discard pile color.
-When you play it, you also discard all other cards in your hand that match that color.
+A: You can play a Discard All card when its color matches the current Discard Pile color (or the chosen color).
+When you play it, you also discard ALL other cards in your hand that match that color.
+This is one of the most powerful moves in the game — strategically, save Discard All for when you have many cards of one color!

 Q: How is Uno No Mercy different from regular Uno?